CyberKnight-cmd/Git/git_theory.md

 Whether you're working on a personal project or part of a large team, investing in your Git skills will significantly improve your productivity, code quality, and ability to collaborate effectively in the modern software development ecosystem.

----

-**Next Step**: Try recreating real-world scenarios in a sample repo: merge conflicts, stash/apply, rebasing, and reflog recovery — learning by doing is the best teacher!